in

 Riprap

-Outdoor area with riprap landscaping rocks, grass, and plants Riprap is a type of rock fragment used to protect landscapes, shorelines, bridge bases, steep hills, as well as other shoreline infrastructure from scouring and erosion.
+Riprap is a type of rock fragment used to protect landscapes, shorelines, bridge bases, steep hills, and other shoreline infrastructure from scouring and erosion.
 The rocks utilized range in size from 4 inches to over 2 feet.

 The size of the rock required for a project is determined by the slope’s steepness and the movement of the water.
 Riprap is a long-lasting, natural-looking treatment for landscapes.